acelaya/doctrine-enum-type/README.md

 The type just need to have two things:

 * The method `getSpecificName()`, which returns the specific part of the type.
-For example, if that method returns the string 'action', you weill have to use the type name 'php_enum_action'.
+For example, if that method returns the string 'action', you will have to use the type name 'php_enum_action'.
 The type name is created by simply running `sprintf('php_enum_%s', $this->getSpecificName())`.
 * The property `$enumType` with the fully qualified name of the enum class to map.

 Finally, you just need to register your custom doctrine types: